+The Board has established three standing committees: the Audit Committee; the Compensation Committee; and the Corporate Governance, Nominations and Sustainability Committee.
 The Board determined that each member of the standing committees is (i) independent within the meaning of the NYSE rules, including the additional requirements applicable to members of the audit and compensation committees, as applicable, and (ii) a non-employee director (within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
-Additionally, during the time that they served in fiscal 2022, our former directors James B. Carlson, Domenick J. Esposito, Mary Garrett and Dr. James W. Schmotter were independent directors and/or "non-employee directors" under the above-referenced rules applicable to the committees on which they served.
+Each Committee operates under a written charter, a current copy of which is available on the Company's website as described in the previous section "Committee Charters, Code of Conduct and Corporate Governance Guidelines".